What does “ojamashimasu” mean in Japanese?

 - chuu – 中 (ちゅう) : a suffix used to mean ‘during’ or such.
 In the example, this is used after “o shigoto” to literally mean ‘during your work’.

-- ni – に : a case particle used to indicate a time when something happens.
-In the example, this is used after “o shigoto chuu” to indicate the particular time when the interruption happens.
+- ni – に : a case particle used to say when something happens.
+In the example, this is used after “o shigoto chuu” to indicate the particular time when the speaker interrupts.

 Example #2: the past tense form of “ojamashimasu”